-IFRS 13 is a comprehensive standard for fair value measurement and disclosure requirements for use across all IFRS standards.
+- IFRS 13 is a comprehensive standard for fair value measurement and disclosure requirements for use across all IFRS standards.
 The new standard clarifies that fair value is the price that would be received to sell an asset, or paid to transfer a liability in an orderly transaction between market participants, at the measurement date.
-It also establishes disclosures about fair value measurement.
-Under existing IFRS, guidance on measuring and disclosing fair value is dispersed among the specific standards requiring fair value measurements and in many cases does not reflect a clear measurement basis or consistent disclosures.
-This standard is effective for annual periods beginning on or after January 1, 2013.
+It also establishes additional disclosures regarding fair value measurements.